gabrielschuck/GS-YEM-Access/README.md

 <li>edit content: Program change, export content as pack, etc</li>
 <li>Midi settings: For sending midi data via keyboard</li>
 <li>Audio settings: So you can test an unprotected pack in the software itself before sending it to the keyboard.
 Very useful to avoid unnecessary formatting in expansion memory</li>
+<li>know information about the instrument such as model, expansion memory size for voices and audio styles (if any) according to imported n27 file</li>
 </ul>

 ## Usage tips

 If you are going to use Yamaha Expansion Manager for the first time, you need to import your instrument info file.
 Generate the instrument info file directly from your keyboard.
 It will save to pendrive.
 Then, in YEM and with the script activated, use f3 and choose with the arrows the option "import instrument info".
-NVDA users can check the imported instrument name using object navigation (nvda+shift+right and left arrow keys for laptop keyboard layout).
-It is after an unlabeled checkbox.
+Once that's done, check if everything went well with the control+i shortcut.
+You will hear instrument information such as the model and size of the expansion memory for voices and audio styles.

 Done!
 Now you can start importing the desired packs.
 Use the f1 key and choose "import pack".
 You can import as many packs as you like, as long as you respect your keyboard's expansion memory limit.
 At the end, press f10 to generate an installation file for the selected packs.
 The process may take a while, please be patient.
-Meanwhile, a small sound will be played to indicate that the process is in progress.
-At the end, an Explorer window will open for you to save the file.
+Meanwhile, a beep sound will be played to indicate that the process is in progress.
+At the end, press f10 again to save the file.

 ## Main shortcut keys